-The Department expects the impact of the requirements of proposed § 129.63a on affected owners and operators, including small businesses, would be minimal.
-The owner and operator of a facility that would be subject to proposed § 129.63a would likely incur a cost benefit or incur little, if any, cost to implement the requirements of proposed § 129.63a.
-VOC compliant solvents are readily available, and industrial cleaning solvents such as Stoddard solvent, mineral spirits, and most other common solvents provided by suppliers have vapor pressures well below the 8 mmHg at 68°F (20°C) limit specified in proposed § 129.63a(e).
-The owners and operators of potentially affected facilities such as automobile repair garages and metal parts manufacturing facilities using these materials would likely not have to make any changes to their industrial cleaning solvents.
+The Department expects the impact of the requirements of final-form § 129.63a on affected owners and operators, including small businesses, will be minimal.
+The owner and operator of a facility that is subject to § 129.63a will likely incur a cost benefit or incur little, if any, cost to implement the requirements of § 129.63a.
+VOC compliant solvents are readily available, and industrial cleaning solvents such as Stoddard solvent, mineral spirits, and most other common solvents provided by suppliers have vapor pressures well below the 8 mmHg at 68°F (20°C) limit specified in § 129.63a(e).
+The owners and operators of potentially affected facilities such as automobile repair garages and metal parts manufacturing facilities using these materials will likely not have to make any changes to their industrial cleaning solvents.